1964 Winter Olympics: Host city selection

 The city of Innsbruck submitted its first Olympic bid in the 1950s to host the 1960 Winter Olympic Games.
 The Austrians had a convincing bid and were viewed as the favorites to host the games.
-In the second round of the vote of the members of the International Olympic Committee (IOC) selected the American city of Squaw Valley.
+However, in the second round of the vote the members of the International Olympic Committee (IOC) selected the American city of Squaw Valley due to its ambitious designs.

 A month later, the Innsbruck authorities decided to enter a bid again for the 1964 Winter Games.
 On 26 May 1959, during the 55th session of the (IOC) in Munich, West Germany, the Austrians were selected in a landslide for the Games with 49 votes in the first round, ahead of Calgary (Canada), which obtained 9 votes and Lahti (Finland), which did not receive a vote.